evmaloney/function-lesson/README.md

 - Create a Repl using Node.js as the language.
 - Give it a title of "Intro to Functions"

-We will follow along with the steps in the next section by writing a function that simply console logs "Hello World"
+We will follow along with the steps in the next section by writing a function that simply console logs *"Hello World"*

 ---

 ### 3. How to write a function
-There are three ways to write a function in JavaScript, these being a *Function Declaration*, a *Function Expression*, and an *Arrow Function*.
-For now, we are going to focus on the *Function Declaration*.
-To write a *Function Declaration*, we need four things:
+There are three ways to write a function in JavaScript, these being a ***Function Declaration***, a ***Function Expression***, and an ***Arrow Function***.
+For now, we are going to focus on the Function Declaration.
+To write a Function Declaration, we need four things:
 #### 1. What it is
   - We need to tell JavaScript that this is a function and we do that by declaring it with the word *"function"*.
 #### 2. A name